martin0300/GDPS-Editor-2.2-Save-Extractor/README.md

 1. **Restart both Tun2Socks and the extractor.**
 2. Make sure your **device and computer are on the same network.**
 3. **Double-check the proxy IP address and port number.**

 If it still doesn't work, [**open an issue**](https://github.com/martin0300/GDPS-Editor-2.2-Save-Extractor/issues) and I'll take a look at it.

+## Backup failed / Data size limit exceeded

+If you get the message **"Backup failed.
+Please try again later."** or **"Data size limit exceeded!"**, it usually means one of the following:

+-   A connection to the server failed
+-   The game version is incompatible with the server (You can check supported versions [here](#supported-versions))
+-   Your save file is too big.
+(This will also throw a **"Data size limit exceeded!"** error in your terminal)

+Try the following steps:

+1. **Restart both Tun2Socks and the extractor.**
+2. Make sure your **device and computer are on the same network.**
+3. **Double-check the proxy IP address and port number.**
+4. In case of a **"Data size limit exceeded!"** error you can try the `--1gbsize` switch when starting the extractor.
+This can be done with the following command: `node extractor.mjs --1gbsize`

+If it still doesn't work, [**open an issue**](https://github.com/martin0300/GDPS-Editor-2.2-Save-Extractor/issues) and I'll take a look at it.